-Overcome common fundraising hurdles and maximize incoming donations
+Overcome common fundraising hurdles and maximize donations.

 This is why schools need to be well-versed in fundraising.
 And in this day and age, a large part of that includes having the right online fundraising tools, like a dedicated fundraising webpage on your school website for easy online fundraising.

-school-specific content management system (CMS) comes in handy.
+School-specific content management system (CMS) comes in handy.
 With a website builder created specifically for school professionals, PTA parents, and club leaders, you can easily enhance your school website to emphasize valuable engagement and fundraising opportunities.

 - Optimized donation form